 We take a look at the concrete benefits of sourcing sustainable coffee with Henriette Walz, Global Lead Deforestation.
 Plus, we hear from some of the farmers in the field about the benefits they’ve seen.

 It’s a good question.
-What actually makes sustainable cocoa the better choice?
-Henriette Walz, Global Lead Deforestation, explains how you concretely support the environment by sourcing sustainable cocoa.
+What actually makes certified cocoa the better choice?
+Henriette Walz, Global Lead Deforestation, explains how you concretely support the environment by sourcing certified cocoa.